By Denise McCarty

 Norway started the year by issuing two coil stamps Jan.
 2 in its Birds definitive series.

 The two 20-krone stamps pictures birds of prey, the merlin (Falco columbarius) and the Eurasian hobby (Falco subbuteo).
 Both birds are small, known for their rapid flight and their ability to catch their prey in the air.

 The merlin received the nickname “lady hawk” because noblewomen in medival Europe used it in falconry.

 The Eurasian hobby has a wide range, including Europe, Asia and northern Africa.
 In Norway, it is found in the southeastern part of the country, particulary Hedmark.

 Viggo Ree created the illustrations for the stamps.
 Enzo Finger designed them, and Joh.
 Enschede of the Netherlands printed them by offset.

-Also in January, St. Pierre and Miquelon added a stamp showing the common yellowthroat (Geothlypis trichas) to its Birds series, and St. Martin continued its series with a pane of nine picturing different birds (Mergus octocetaceus, Phaetusa simplex, Phimosus infuscatus, Podiceps major, Puffinus puffinus, Rynchops niger, Sarcoramphus papa, Sterna maxima, and Theristicus caudatus).
+Also in January, St. Pierre and Miquelon added a stamp showing the common yellowthroat (Geothlypis trichas) to its Birds series, and St. Martin continued its series with a pane of nine picturing different species (Mergus octocetaceus, Phaetusa simplex, Phimosus infuscatus, Podiceps major, Puffinus puffinus, Rynchops niger, Sarcoramphus papa, Sterna maxima, and Theristicus caudatus).

 New bird stamps from Croatia and Guernsey include the panda emblem of the World Wildlife Fund, an international conservation organization.